How to care for your Monstera

 Use these instructions to care for a Monstera.
 This guide will tell you how to water a Monstera; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 Your Monstera can grow just about anywhere in your home!
-It tolerates low light, but grows faster and becomes more dramatic in a bright spot.
+It tolerates low light, but grows faster and becomes more dramatic in a spot with indirect bright light.
 That said, avoid strong, direct sunlight because it may burn the leaves.

 Water your Monstera when the top 50-75% of the soil is dry.
 Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.